parthenocissus/krcdnc/content/svesvrstani/en/essays/theylive.md

 title:
-    name: What does your personal flag look like?
+    name: What Does Your Personal Flag Look Like?
     subtitle: Uroš Krčadinac
 id: theylive
 year: 2022